-Entry Criteria 5 GCSEs at Grade 5 or above Including PE and/or Science or Level 2 Merit at BTEC First Sport Qualification Type: Btec (Either One or Two A Level equivalency) What is BTEC Sports?
-The structure of the assessment - a mixture of coursework, examinations, presentations, and group work - make BTEC courses an ideal preparation for university.
-However, the BTEC courses are vocational in nature and are therefore an excellent qualification to have for those looking to apply for an apprenticeship after Sixth Form or for those wishing to go straight in to employment.
+Entry Criteria Grade 5 PE or Grade 5 Science and English or Level 2 Merit at BTEC First Sport Qualification Type: Btec (Either One or Two A-level equivalency) What is BTEC Sports?
+The structure of the assessment - a mixture of coursework, examinations, presentations, and group work - make Btec courses an ideal prep- aration for university.
+However, the Btec courses are vocational in nature and are therefore an excellent qualification to have for those looking to apply for an ap- prenticeship after Sixth Form or for those wishing to go straight in to employment.
 What type of students succeed at BTEC Sports Students who are interested in furthering their understanding of sports and the understanding of different aspects of Sport.
-What s kills does BTEC Sports develop?
-Students develop their ability to compose extended research tasks, presentation and communication skills as well as group work and leadership skills.
+What skills does BTEC Sports develop?
+Students develop their ability to compose extended research tasks, presentation and communication skills as well as group work and leader- ship skills.
 Where can Spo rts lead me: University Courses Students in previous years have enrolled onto a variety of sports courses including, Sports Therapy, Sport Science and Conditioning.
-Where can Sports lead me: Career Opportunities Students have pursued a variety of careers including coaching, teaching and coniditoning training.
-Structure of the Course: Level 3 BTEC Extended Certificate in Sports coaching and development 33% of the qualification is made up of coursework.
-33% of this is a piece of Controlled Assessment Two external exams totalling 67% of the qualification
+Where can Sports lead me: Career Opportunities Students have pursued a variety of careers including coaching, teaching and conditioning training.
+Structure of the Course: Leve l 3 B tec Extended Certificate in Spo rts coaching and development 33% of the qualification is made up of coursework.
+33% of th is is a piece of Controlled Assessme nt Two external exams totalling 67% of the qualification